 STEP 3: Organizing Your Turkish Food Itinerary

-We would suggest planning 1-2 specific food stops each day in whichever city you are in.
+We suggest planning 1-2 specific food stops each day in whichever city you are in.
 Take advantage of having three meals a day – asking your hotel or locals their favorite places to go.
-Plan for plenty of time to enjoy your meal and enjoy the experience.
+Also, plan for plenty of time to enjoy your meal and the experience.

 STEP 4: Where to Find Restaurant Reviews & Recommendations

-You’ll find plenty of food and restaurant reviews on Adventurefolio.
+Find food and restaurant reviews on Adventurefolio.
 Don’t forget to check our city guides for things to do including our Foodie Guides.
-Other places you can find suggestions are:
+Other places we suggest looking for reviews:

 - Adventurefolio Instagram Community